-The screen’s matte finish, bright backlighting and in-plane switching (IPS) technology make the display exquisite, offering wide viewing angles and does a nice job reducing glare from ambient light.
+The screen’s matte finish, bright backlighting, and in-plane switching (IPS) technology make the display exquisite, offering wide viewing angles and does a nice job reducing glare from ambient light.

-In addition to omission of 4K option, the lack of a touch screen may not go down well with most prospective owners.
+In addition to the omission of a 4K option, the lack of a touch screen may not go down well with most prospective owners.
 While we didn’t anticipate for both features at this price range, at least a higher-price configuration would be better.

-The display being so thin, it lacks room for a webcam.
+The display is so thin, it lacks room for a webcam.
 As such, the only reasonable option is an external webcam that hooks to one of the USB ports but lets you take not-so-good videos and photos.
-All of the Aspire C24’s features are located on the back, typical to all-in-ones and monitors.
+All of the Aspire C24’s features are located on the back, typical of all-in-ones and monitors.
 The most notable feature is the location of the built-in speakers and a pair of USB 2.0 points on the upper-back panel, making it an easier connection point for the webcam.

 The model we’re reviewing has a Core i3-1005G1 processor.
 It’s a 10th Generation Ice Lake chip, although it’s been superseded by the upper-mid-range i5-1035G1 with four cores, it still gets better Turbo speeds than its 8th Gen Intel Core i3-8130U and i3-8145U precursors.

-The CPU is joined by 8GB of system memory, 512GB SSD storage and Acer uses the integrated Intel UHD Graphics 620 chipset.
+The CPU is joined by 8GB of system memory, 512GB SSD storage, and Acer uses the integrated Intel UHD Graphics 620 chipset.
 The specification is fine – on par with most mid-range laptops that also drive 1080p screens.

-The Aspire C24-963-UA91 is designed for day-to-day computing tasks, including web browsing on several tabs, running Office applications, running a few apps simultaneously and for media consumption.
+The Aspire C24-963-UA91 is designed for day-to-day computing tasks, including web browsing on several tabs, running Office applications, running a few apps simultaneously, and for media consumption.
 It’s not cut for photo and video editing, complex content creation, and other intensive tasks or for playing the latest games.

-Still, the Core i3-powered Acer delivers enough power for day-to-day use on paper – and, using the Aspire C24 in real world application is equally satisfying.
+Still, the Core i3-powered Acer delivers enough power for day-to-day use on paper – and, using the Aspire C24 in real-world application is equally satisfying.

 The Acer Aspire C24 (2020 model) looks the part, with a metal-effect plastic design that’s eye-catching and a physical design that’s smart and looks subtle.
-It’ll look great at hone in an office or the living room, and the build quality is nice.
+It’ll look great at home in an office or the living room, and the build quality is nice.
 The screen is good, too.
-It’s got solid contrast and color accuracy, which means, it has the muscle to handle web browsing, basic media tasks and some light work.
+It’s got solid contrast and color accuracy, which means, it has the muscle to handle web browsing, basic media tasks, and some light work.